Luchador/Bens_Branch/README.md

 Stage changes:

-Note: These changes require alterations to the game's original files.
+Note: These changes often require alterations to the game's original files.
 You can find these files in the build/mods folder.

 * CI Training: Added more decorations including models contained in the original game's ROM, but never used
 * CI Training: Front doors and hangar doors are openable